pantheon-systems/documentation/source/content/guides/secrets/02-basic-concepts.md

 </dd>

-<dt>Secret type <sup>1</sup></dt>
+<dt>Secret type<sup>1</sup></dt>

 <dd>
-This is a field on the secret record.
-It defines the usage for this secret and how it is consumed.
+This represents how the secret is used.
+A secret can only have one type.

 Current types are:

-  * `runtime`: this secret will be used to retrieve it in application runtime using API calls to the secret service.
-This is the recommended type to set if you want your secret to be exposed to the application runtime.
+  * `runtime`: This secret type can be retreived directly from your application code.
+This is the recommended type if you want your application to be able to use the secret while it's operating.

-  * `env`: this secret will be used to set environment variables in the application runtime.
-This type is currently only supported for Integrated Composer builds and the use case of an environment variable in the application runtime is not supported.
+  * `env`: This type is used to set environment variables.
+Environment variables are currently only supported for Integrated Composer builds; setting environment variables on the application server is unsupported.

-  * `composer`: this secret type is used for composer authentication to private packages and it is the recommended method for doing so.
+  * `composer`: This secret type is specifically used for authentication when pulling Composer packages from private repositories.
+This is the recommended method for installing private composer packages.

 </dd>